0mgfriday/httpmap/README.md

 # Overview
-Tool for scraping backend data from a given file or url.
-For spa apps it will try to find the main or app js file to extract info from.
-Meant to find most of the things to give an overview of what is there and what to look closer at.
+Tool for extracting data such as URLs, GraphQL queries, sensitive info, etc. from a given file or url.
+For SPA apps it will try to find the main or app js file to extract info from.

 Extracts the following data:
 - Paths
-- Urls
+- URLs
 - Websockets
 - Grapghql queries and mutations
 - Hardcoded API keys